syncfusion-content/javascript-docs/js/ReportViewer/Localization.md

 # Localization

-Report Viewer supports to localize its static text and tooltip.
+You can localize static text and tooltip of Report Viewer.
 To render the static with specific culture, refer the corresponding culture script and set culture name in [`locale`](../api/ejreportviewer#members:locale) property of Report Viewer.

 {% highlight html %}